conan-io/docs/creating_packages/toolchains/msbuild.rst

 The ``MSBuildToolchain`` will generate two files after a ``conan install`` command or before calling the ``build()`` method when the package is building in the cache:

-- The main *conan_toolchain.props* file, that can be used in the command line.
+- The main *conantoolchain.props* file, that can be used in the command line.
-- A *conan_toolchain_<config>.props* file, that will be conditionally included from the previous *conan_toolchain.props* file based on the configuration, platform and toolset, e.g.:
+- A *conantoolchain_<config>.props* file, that will be conditionally included from the previous *conantoolchain.props* file based on the configuration, platform and toolset, e.g.:
-  *conan_toolchain_Release_x86_v140.props*
+  *conantoolchain_Release_x86_v140.props*

 Every invocation to ``conan install`` with different configuration will create a new properties ``.props`` file, that will also be conditionally included.
 This allows to install different sets of dependencies,